EugenyKrimsky/chat/README.md

-## Instruciton to install all dependencies
+## Instruction to install all the dependencies

 To install all the deps for backend in the project directiory you need to: